olahsymbo/analytics-dashboard-service/README.md

 3. Install Modules

-   The following libraries/modules in the requirements file should be installed.
+   the following libraries/modules in the requirements file should be installed.
 Run:

 ```
 pip install -r requirements.txt